Integrating Reinforcement Learning with Visual Generative Models: Foundations and Advances: RL Revolution

 The success of InstructGPT~\cite{ouyang2022training} demonstrated the effectiveness of this approach.
 A 1.3B parameter model fine-tuned via RLHF outperformed the original 175B GPT-3 in instruction following, while reducing harmful or irrelevant outputs.
 RLHF builds on earlier work such as preference-based RL~\cite{christiano2017deep}, which showed that reward functions can be learned from human comparisons rather than manually specified.
 In high-dimensional spaces like language or vision, such feedback provides a scalable supervision signal.
 Importantly, the core challenge in RLHF lies not in the RL algorithm itself, but in designing robust reward models from subjective data~\cite{bai2022training}.
 This paradigm has since extended to domains like image generation and robotics, where human-aligned behavior is critical~\cite{ziegler2019fine}.
-Overall, RLHF exemplifies a broader view of reinforcement learning—as a flexible framework for aligning complex models with implicit goals through interaction and evaluative feedback.
+Overall, RLHF exemplifies a broader view of RL—as a flexible framework for aligning complex models with implicit goals through interaction and evaluative feedback.

-\textbf{World Models and the Resurgence of Model-Based Reinforcement Learning:} Model-based reinforcement learning has re-emerged as a promising solution to the sample inefficiency of traditional RL~\cite{ha2018worldmodels, chua2018deep}.
+\textbf{World Models and the Resurgence of Model-Based RL:} Model-based RL has re-emerged as a promising solution to the sample inefficiency of traditional RL~\cite{ha2018worldmodels, chua2018deep}.
 By learning a model of environment dynamics from data, agents can simulate interactions internally, enabling policy training with significantly fewer real-world interactions.
 Early work such as World Models and PETS demonstrated that policies trained in learned simulators could transfer successfully to real environments~\cite{ha2018worldmodels, chua2018deep}, highlighting the potential of model-based approaches.

 This direction was further advanced by Dreamer and its successors, which learned latent dynamics models and trained agents entirely within imagined trajectories~\cite{hafner2019dream, hafner2020dreamerv2}.
 DreamerV2~\cite{hafner2020dreamerv2} notably achieved competitive performance on the Atari benchmark using far fewer environment frames, demonstrating scalability to high-dimensional, vision-based tasks~\cite{hafner2020dreamerv2}.
 MuZero took a different approach by learning an implicit model to support planning via tree search, blending learning and planning without requiring a full transition model~\cite{schrittwieser2020mastering}.